 - a.
 The first error type is the result of the inability of the Control Segment to perfectly determine a satellite's clock offset from GPS time and its location in orbit at every instant in time.
 This is often called the zero age of data (ZAOD) error.
 The MCS uses a Kalman filter to process the GPS SIS tracking data supplied by the MSs and generates estimates for the satellite clock/ephemeris parameters in near real time.
 Because Kalman filters do not react instantaneously to unpredictable changes, and because there are only a limited number of MSs providing GPS SIS tracking measurements, the near real time estimated clock/ephemeris parameters in the MCS are always slightly inaccurate.
 The ZAOD errors tend to be lower when more MSs are tracking a satellite, and they tend to be larger when a satellite's clock or orbit is changing in an unpredictable manner.
 Inaccurately estimated clock/ephemeris parameters from the Control Segment's Kalman filter map directly into the upload based on those parameters. - b.
 The second error type is the result of there only being a limited number of data bits in the NAV message data to represent a satellite's predicted clock and ephemeris.
 This is known as the curve fit error.
-The two "curves" which have the fitting error are: (1) the quadratic curve specified in IS-GPS-200 for representing a satellite's predicted clock offset from GPS time, and (2) the quasi-Keplerian curve specified in IS-GPS-200 for representing a satellite's predicted ephemeris.
+The two "curves" which have the fitting error are: (1) the quadratic curve specified in IS-GPS-200/IS-GPS-705 for representing a satellite's predicted clock offset from GPS time, and (2) the quasi-Keplerian curve specified in IS-GPS-200/IS-GPS-705 for representing a satellite's predicted ephemeris.
 This is the same error which is responsible for the small discontinuities occurring at the 2-hour boundaries shown in Figure A.4-4.
-See IS-GPS-200 for further details on curve fit errors. - c.
+See IS-GPS-200/IS-GPS-705 for further details on curve fit errors.
+LNAV curve fit errors make up a significant portion of the C/A-code signal URE at the time of upload.
+CNAV curve fit errors are insignificant contributors to the CM-code signal URE, the I5-code signal URE, and the Q5-code signal URE regardless of the time of upload. - c.
 The third error type is the result of the delay between the time that the Control Segment's Kalman filter generates its estimates of the satellite clock/ephemeris parameters and the time that the satellite starts transmitting new NAV message data from an upload based on those Kalman filter estimates.
 The AOD starts counting at the time the Kalman filter generates the satellite clock/ephemeris parameters, not at the time of the upload.
 Because of the delay, new NAV message data already has a significant non-zero AOD when a satellite starts transmitting it.